Starting Little Pets in the Big World

 So you have a new kitten or a new puppy!

 At Sardis Animal Hospital, we want to give you and your young pet a sound start in life.
-Here are a few hints to help you prepare and provide proper puppy kitten care:
+Here are a few hints to help you prepare:

 Your new puppy or kitten needs a clean, safe home environment with a constant source of fresh water, the appropriate amount of quality food, lots of personal attention and play time, and regular exercise.